simple-crypto/SCALib/README.rst

 License
 =======
-This project is licensed under `GNU AFFERO GENERAL PUBLIC LICENSE, Version 3`.
+This project is licensed under GNU AFFERO GENERAL PUBLIC LICENSE, Version 3.
-See `COPYING <COPYING>`_ for more information.
+See `COPYRIGHT <COPYRIGHT>`_ and `COPYING <COPYING>`_ for more information.

+For licensing-related matters, please contact info@simple-crypto.dev.

 Acknowledgements
 ================